AdamBajger/PV056_AutoML-Testing-Framework/README.md

 ## All-in-one script
-To make the script easier to use, we have created a runnable shell script which runs the full OD pipeline without the need to execute each step separately.
+To make the script easier to use, we have created a runnable shell script which runs the full workflow pipeline without the need to execute each step separately.

 The script runs each step with its respective default configuration file found in the ```configs/``` folder and its subdirectories.
 Assuming the virtual environment is set up (see [Installation guide](#installation-guide)), all you need to do is set the config files according to your